 Over the last ten years, many former residents have returned to New Orleans.
 There has also been an influx of new residents arriving to work in construction and rebuilding efforts.
 The city, with federal grants, initiated a 1.8 billion dollar school reconstruction plan after the hurricane.
 This has improved the conditions in which the children learn; but it can also feel like things remain unresolved, as students are moved to accommodate renovations, or are moved to new campuses.
 The real estate market is tight and expensive.
 There is a budding technology industry and a booming restaurant scene.
 The recovery has left many still without the resources to rebuild their lives, though.

-New Orleans is ranked as the third most unequal city in the United States based on income gap, according to a Bloomberg analysis.
-The economy is adding low wage jobs much faster than higher paying ones that could help build a stronger middle class.
+New Orleans is ranked as the third most unequal city in the United States based on the income gap, according to a Bloomberg analysis.
+The economy is adding low-wage jobs much faster than higher-paying ones that could help build a stronger middle class.
 The poverty rate in the city is 27 percent, which is twice the national rate.
-Some of the challenges relate to government and organization.
+Some of the challenges related to government and organization.
 The city is divided into thirteen planning districts that encompass 72 distinct neighborhoods, most with their own neighborhood organizations.
 Previously, there were seventeen wards that had been in place since the 1800s, and many people still think of themselves as residents of a certain ward.

 Many people are familiar with the Lower Ninth Ward, which suffered the greatest destruction during the hurricane, and is making the slowest recovery.
 Nineteen areas are registered as historic places, fourteen of them designated as Historic District Landmarks.
 There are also seven municipal districts and eight police districts.
 Understandably, many families experience confusion over where to turn for services, or to ask for help with landlord or other problems.